Sorry, But These 8 Body Care Products Are A Big Scam

 Stretch Mark Lotion

-Stretch marks — faint or deep lines across the skin — are naturally occurring scars, often a result of quick growth.
-They are normal and common but no skincare can get rid of them entirely, explains Dr. Mansouri.
-She says that plenty of lotions she has come across lack evidence behind them.
-“Aside from stretch marks being natural, you can’t moisturize [them] away,” adds Lartey.

 If they bother you personally, both experts say that there is some data to suggest that creams containing retinoids may help improve appearance of stretch marks over time.
-A retinol body lotion such as Pacifica Wake Up Beautiful Retinoid Body Serum, or Kopari Ultra Renewal Retinol Body Cream, could also help fade hyperpigmentation and prevent ingrown hairs thanks to the ingredient’s ability to speed up cell turnover.
+A retinol body lotion could also help fade hyperpigmentation and prevent ingrown hairs thanks to the ingredient’s ability to speed up cell turnover.
 It’s important to note that retinol makes skin sensitive to sunlight, so be sure to wear a high-factor, broad-spectrum sunscreen if you’re exposing your body to the sun.

 AdvertisementADVERTISEMENT